devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 ```

 * You should login with the **webadmin** IAM user (using a different browser) to verify the user can create a policy (while following the resource restriction.)
 Use the **IAM users sign-in link** you gathered earlier to login.
 The permissions assigned to the policy do not matter for the test.

-### Question(s)
+!!! question

-!!! question "Why are we using resource restrictions here?"
+	* Why are we using resource restrictions here?

-!!! question "There are two ways of doing resource restrictions: naming and pathing.
-Which option allows you to create policies using both the AWS Console and CLI?"
+	* There are two ways of doing resource restrictions: naming and pathing.
+Which option allows you to create policies using both the AWS Console and CLI?

-!!! question "Is there an advantage to using the option that requires you to edit polices via the CLI?"
+	* Is there an advantage to using the option that requires you to edit polices via the CLI?

 ## Task 2 <small>Create an IAM policy with permission to create IAM roles</small>